Brexit, Switzerland and Wind Turbines – The Difference Between Direct Democracy and Citizen Involvement

 Popular social networks, such as Facecbook and Twitter, are capable tools for letting elected public officials know what the issue of the day is, based on what’s trending and what goes viral.
 Q-city, on the other hand is designed in a way that can ensure that each discussion has both a clear goal as well as a predefined process, with the purpose of making informed decisions and achieving concrete results.

 For one, I’d greatly look forward to seeing the day when the elected officials cared about my opinion on the days after Election Day.
-Working together, and using a citizen engagement platform, I believe that day might not be so far off.
+Working together, and using citizen engagement tools, I believe that day might not be so far off.

 Contact Qmarkets to consult with our experts and discover how to transform ideas into results!